 Paul has more than 25 years of experience conducting and representing hundreds of clients in internal investigations on college and university campuses, giving him a deep understanding of the unique challenges faced when dealing with higher education institutions.
 He is nationally known for his work in scientific misconduct matters and represents both scientists and institutions across the United States in matters involving allegations of plagiarism, fabrication, or falsification of data in the context of scientific research supported by federal funds.
 As Chair of the Scientific Misconduct group and Co-Chair of the firm’s Internal Investigations and Title IX Groups, Paul has significant experience conducting internal investigations on behalf of corporations, educational institutions, non-profit groups, and other organizations.
 This includes Title IX and student conduct investigations on behalf of schools, colleges, and universities.

 Paul is a thought leader in the fields in which he works.
-He has been an invited speaker for The Office of Research Integrity (ORI), which oversees investigations in scientific misconduct on behalf of the federal government., the National Association of College and University Attorneys (NACUA), and a select group of professionals in the field of scientific misconduct brought together to develop new standards in the field.
-He presented at the most recent ORI Conference in 2017.
-Paul has also been interviewed in numerous national publications, appeared on network television, and testified before the Maryland General Assembly concerning ADR.
+He has been an invited speaker for The Office of Research Integrity (ORI), which oversees investigations in scientific misconduct on behalf of the federal government, the National Association of College and University Attorneys (NACUA), and a select group of professionals in the field of scientific misconduct brought together to develop new standards in the field.
+He presented recently at the ORI Conference in 2017.
+Paul has also been interviewed in dozens of national publications, appeared on network television, and testified before the Maryland General Assembly concerning ADR.